tickBit/Amiga-Sinewave-Scroller/README.md

 Anyway, in the hidden CHIP mem area there's a blitter scroll, from where the sinewave effect is made with the 68040's CPU and its FPU.

 For clearing the screen the code uses 68040's move16 instruction.
+NOTICE! move16 instruction is not safe for the chip ram, I should use for example movem and/or move to clear the screen with 68040 CPU.
+Should update the code soon..

 I noticed something I've forgotten: So that one doesn't get any "phantom graphics flickering" on the screen, the sprites must be explicitly set off (DMACON), if they're not used.